-11 unique sleeps for the Year of the Sea
+11 Unique Places to stay for the Year of the Sea

 “Ar lan y môr, mae pob rinweddau… Ar lan y môr mae nghariad inne”

 (By the seaside is every virtue… By the seaside is my sweetheart).
 The Welsh are so soppy about the sea, they even have folk songs dedicated to the drama of it all.
 And my, is it romantic!
-Wild, windswept and bursting with life.
+Wild, windswept and bursting with life, the coasts are home to some of the most unique places to stay in Wales.
 There is some magnificent sea, river, and waterside stays to be had … and every one of them has a story.
-Start plotting your escape now.
+Check out our list of the 11 most unusual places to stay and start plotting your escape now.""

 Portmeirion by Tim RichmondWhisk your partner to other-worldly Portmeirion, the creation of Sir Clough Williams-Ellis, whose dream was to create an Italianate village in Wales.
 The result is a magical collection of brightly coloured buildings and gardens that lead down to the sea.
 At the shore is the Grade-II listed Portmeirion Hotel, which opened in 1931 and has hosted artists, playwrights, royalty, politicians and tycoons.
 Opt to stay in the Peacock Suite, where the future King Edward VIII slept in 1934.

 St Brides Spa Hotel by St Brides Spa HotelIt’s hard to find a more perfect place to relax than the infinity pool at St Brides Spa Hotel – a beautiful property perched on a clifftop overlooking Saundersfoot and the sea.
 Most rooms have sea views and a balcony, and there are six serviced apartments, plus a tranquil Marine Spa.
 Pembrokeshire produce features on the menu at the Cliff and Gallery restaurants, both of which are ideally placed to take in spectacular sunsets.